 I knew going into my BrainStation program that social justice and health care were problem spaces I wanted to explore.
-Something I found attractive about UX Design was the opportunity to create meaningful solutions with significant impact.
+What I found most attractive about UX Design was the opportunity to create meaningful solutions with significant impact.

 Systemic racism in Canada is nothing new.
 The events of this past year however have shed a blinding light on the mistreatment and brutalization of BIPOC in Canada and elsewhere.